aisaav/shpe-conference-2020/README.md

 # Forked from SHPE 2020 Conference!
 My version and updates to what I learned

+I added notes and additional tips to make my refernce to this easier for the future!

 ## SHPE 2020 National Conference Tech Talk - Serverless Resume Web Application with a REST API backend on AWS

 [Link to Tech Talk](https://shpe2020.mapyourshow.com/8_0/sessions/session-details.cfm?scheduleid=119)